TheMoerp/external_csgo_cheat/README.md

 - Bhop script
 - Antiflash
 - Skinchanger
-- Antirecoil (broken)

 ## Usage

 To use it you have to install *Visual Studio* with the Workload *Desktop development with C++*.
-If everything is compiled and ready, you need to start cs:go and then start the *csgoCheat.exe*.
+If everything is compiled and ready, you need to start cs:go and then run the *csgoCheat.exe*. *csgoCheat.exe* must be in the same directory as *config.txt*.
 The cheat will grab the running process and you're ready to go.
 Since this is an external cheat some features can be glitchy at times.

-In case the cheat doesn't work check the offsets at [frk1/hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.cs)
+There is no patternscan implemented yet you have to update the offsets manually.
+You can reverse them by hand or look them up at [frk1/hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.cs) since most of the used offsets are included in this list.

 ##### Wallhack
 Toggle the wallhack with the key **NUM_0**.
 Enemys will glow red.